xytis/xytis.github.io/content/story/ravnica_s01.md

 so she hastily came back to Wataru and made a plan.
 Nai went to guard the back door and Wataru went inside the church.
 The elephant went in, looked around and sat in the front row.
-An Orzhov pontiff at the altar was reading a list of depths following numbers.
+An Orzhov pontiff at the altar was reading a list of depts following numbers.
 He monotonically chanted:

 --"...
 Year 10095, borrowed 3000 zinos, repaid 976 zinos.
 Year 10096, repaid
 1222 zinos.
-Year 10097, overall depth - 134764 zinos, on current terms
+Year 10097, overall dept - 134764 zinos, on current terms
 estimated repayment in 260 years, give or take.
 Please sign your name here."

 A thrull appeared with a gold quill and passed it to the man in front of the